a16z/jolt/README.md

 You will need Rust [nightly](./rust-toolchain.toml).

-If you have `rustup` installed, you do not need to do anything as it will automatically install the right toolchain and install additional target on the first `cargo` invocation.
+If you have `rustup` installed, you do not need to do anything as it will automatically install the correct toolchain and any additional targets on the first `cargo` invocation.

 Clone this repo: